-- X'nnnn', which indicates normal completion; nnnn is the contents of the two low-order bytes in register 15 at termination. - X'0000', which indicates either (1) that the job step was not executed (it was flushed) because of an error during allocation or (2) a return code of 0 indicating normal job completion.
-To distinguish between a job step flush and to distinguish between a system ABEND and a user ABEND, see the step termination indicator field.
+- X'nnnn', which indicates normal completion; nnnn is the contents of the two low-order bytes in register 15 at termination. - X'0000', which indicates the last job step was not executed because of an error in the preceding job step.